Federal Retirement Guide

 The central question is whether your TSP, pension, FEHB, Social Security, taxes, and withdrawal timing can work together as one retirement income system.

 The Federal Employees Retirement System generally includes three sources: the FERS Basic Benefit Plan, Social Security, and the Thrift Savings Plan.
 OPM describes the Basic Benefit and Social Security portions as payroll deduction benefits, while the TSP is an account established for the employee and administered by the Federal Retirement Thrift Investment Board.
+Beyond these three components, federal employees also have access to FEGLI—a subsidized group life insurance program—alongside options for supplemental private insurance.
 Source: OPM FERS Information

 FERS pension.
 A monthly annuity based on high 3 average salary, creditable service, and the applicable FERS formula.